How to generate value with data monetization in telecom

-June 18, 2025 11 min read
+June 18, 2026 13 min read 83 views

+Telecom operators are increasingly turning network and customer data into a core source of revenue and business value.
 “Data really powers everything we do,” said Jeff Weiner, and this statement resonates clearly across today’s telecom industry.
 High-frequency data streams and powerful analytics are combining to create a new era of data monetization as passive data assets become dynamic sources of revenue and strategic growth.

 Want to learn more about data monetization strategies and how you can obtain the most value from data as a telecom service provider?
-Read more in our comprehensive blog.
+Read more in our comprehensive blog

 Data monetization can include use cases such as: